wmo-im/wis2box/docs/source/user/cap-alerts.rst

 Begin by logging in to the CAP Composer.

 .. note::
    We will assume that you have the necessary admin rights to configure the CAP Composer.
-If you do not, please contact your CAP Composer administrator.
+If you do not, please contact your CAP focal point.

 Navigate to 'CAP Alerts' -> 'MQTT Brokers' in the left-hand menu.